Pop-Up NYC Museum Shows the Impact of Plastic on Our Oceans

 “We are committed to inspiring people through positivity,” says Dune Ives, executive director of Lonely Whale, which was founded by actor Adrian Grenier and film producer Lucy Sumner in 2015.
 “We want to engage people in the conversation and get them to be curious.
 We’re hoping this space inspires and gets people engaged while they have a little fun.
 And then, gosh darn it, do something.”

+In a world where pop-up “museums” about ice cream and rosé wine are attracting thousands of Instagramming millennials, Lonely Whale decided to harness that energy to make a positive impact.
 With the Strawless Ocean campaign, the organization realized that, “If we could maybe not talk like an NGO and not talk like a scientist—be science-based, but talk more like a marketer would talk—then perhaps we could inspire people to save the ocean,” explains Ives.

 Young Hero, the creative agency that designed the new campaign and museum, made a conscious decision to present the facts in fun and relatable ways—even though the subject is serious.
 “We wanted the museum to be optimistic and dripping with attitude and to be really positive,” says Nick Panayotopoulos, the creative director of Young Hero.
 “We didn’t want it to be doom-y and gloomy because usually that can go the way of just, like, ‘Here are the facts, it’s very depressing,’ and we don’t really need more of that.”